dji-7/repo/README.md

 # local-repo
- We-believe that the open-source is-in the future.
+We-believe that the open-source is-in the future🔮

-## How to create and provided features in a spcific repository?
+## How to create and provided a features request?
 **Featuring Request and submitting requests**

     echo, Please active the missing functionalities in current repo!